By Luis Valdes

-O .40 S&W, you are being driven from your throne!
+O .40 S&W, you are being driven from your throne.

 Thou, from when you graced the world,

-The world has loved and hated thee.10x22mm is your measurement,
+The world has loved and hated thee.

 Both strong and true.

-With the capacity wanted,
+With the capacity we wanted.

-Thou many claim to hate you,
+Though many claim to hate you,

 My love for you is true.